 All real living is meeting, all real meeting is tango

-Argentine tango is a really fun way to move with another person to music, usually in the company of other dancing couples.
-If you watch any Argentine tango, I think you will feel whether you are drawn to it or not.
-If you look closely, and ignore any flashy flicks and kicks, you might see that the dance is essentially a walking dance: the dancers walk forwards or backwards, or to the side (I think this video shows this quite well – Apologies for the heteronormative example of a performance!
-We will post a video of QTE dancers when we get over being shy!).
+Argentine tango is a really fun way to move with, and in response to, another person.
+We move to music, usually in the company of other dancing couples.
+If you watch any Argentine tango, I think you will be able to feel whether you are drawn to it or not.
+If you look closely, and ignore any flashy flicks and kicks, you might see that the dance is essentially a walking dance: the dancers walk forwards or backwards, or to the side.
+As a social dance, tango is danced because it is enjoyable and engaging, it not about performance.
+I hope the QTE videos show how much fun we have: here is a link to the few QTE videos we have on the Facebook group (you don’t need to join the group to watch them).

 If you can walk, you can tango!
 You do have to be able to pay attention.
 Tango has been called ‘walking with attitude’, I think it’s ‘walking with awareness’ – awareness of yourself, of the other person, of everybody else in the room, and of the music.
 People often talk about tango as being a conversation.
 I think in the world that’s what we’re looking for – different ways to have a conversation, to connect really well with other people.
 As human beings we thrive with connection, and tango is just a fabulous way of connecting.